axah710/Notes_App/README.md

 ## 🌟 Features

-- **Custom App Bar**: Tailor your app's navigation bar to fit your needs.
-- **Custom Note Item**: Personalize how each note is displayed.
 - **Notes List View**: Seamlessly browse through your notes.
 - **Floating Action Button**: Quickly add new notes with a single tap.
-- **Modal Bottom Sheet**: Display additional options with a smooth modal.
-- **Custom Text Field**: Enhance your note-taking experience with a unique text field.
 - **Edit Notes**: Modify existing notes with ease.
 - **Hive Integration**: Efficient data storage using Hive.
 - **Cubit State Management**: Robust state management with Cubit.